jmew/selenium-bootcamp/README.md

 #####Challenge:

 Try to create a test that runs a google search for "Google" and checks if the first result is google.ca

+## Task #6 More Selenium API

+#####Description:

+For a full list of Selenium's capabilities, please read through [WebDriver API] (http://selenium-python.readthedocs.org/api.html).
+There are a lot of useful functions you can apply to your tests such as screenshot tools.

 #Selenium Intermediate.
 Page Objects.